erkules/advk8sworkshop/rbac.md

 # RBAC

 * RoleBasedAccess
-* AuthZ API-Server
+* API-Server ==> AuthZ
 * No ResourceQuotas/Limits/Security
 * Think about etcd as a filesystem
 * Think about RBAC as filepermissions
-* Use something like Kyverno to decide based on the filecontent
+* Use something like Kyverno for decissions based on the filecontent

 # So

 * Please change into the directory `./k8sworkshop/RBAC/1x1/`
 * We are going to access the API-server using curl
-* We also are going to get an idea about the fileystemlayou
+* We also are going to get an idea about the fileystemlayout

 # Fingerübungen